pongpisit/cloudflare-workers-workshop/docs/04-ai-chatbot.md

-# Module 4: AI Chatbot - Try Different AI Models
+# Module 4: AI Chatbot

-In this module, you will build an AI chatbot and experiment with different AI models.
+In this module, you will learn how to use Workers AI to build a chatbot.

 **Time needed: 40 minutes**

 ---

-## What You'll Build
+## What You Will Learn

-A chatbot where you can:
+- Enable Workers AI in your project
-- Chat with AI
+- Call AI models from your Worker
+- Build a chat interface
 - Switch between different AI models
-- See how different models respond differently
+- Compare how different models respond

+---

+## What is Workers AI?

+Workers AI lets you run AI models on Cloudflare's servers.
+You can:
+- Chat with AI (like ChatGPT)
+- Generate text
+- Summarize content
+- And more

 ---